dpgg101/VulnLab/Watcher/Watcher.md

 {"sessionid":"81cd39b5189978ffb8f7f8d4b4eab23e","serverCheckResult":true,"serverCheckTime":1722581930,"sign":"17812950016685fcc358760184c33fa57dbdeb7ada77201ec227338154821f9d"}
 ```

-And the `hostid` can be taken from the response of the `POST` request to `zabbix.php?action=host.view.refresh`, which looks like the following:
+The `hostid` can be taken from the response of the `POST` request to `zabbix.php?action=host.view.refresh`, which looks like the following:

 ```html
 <SNIP>